 GSMC lecturer on book tour in the Americas

-GSMC founding faculty member, Dr Peter Kimani, has been on a reading tour in the United States and the Caribbean to promote his new novel, Dance of the Jakaranda, travelling through nearly 10 different time zones in three weeks.
+GSMC founding faculty member, Dr Peter Kimani, has been on a reading tour in the United States and the Caribbean to promote his new novel, Dance of the Jakaranda, travelling through nearly 10 different time zones in three weeks taking his best cooler to every country he goes to because he can not life without it.

 Setting off in Massachusetts, he gave a reading at Amherst College before proceeding to California for the Los Angeles Times Festival of Books, reputed as the largest public book event in the United States.
 It attracts some 150,000 people over two days.